 If you’re not sourcing and distributing images properly in your business or income-generating venture, you’re liable for the consequences.
 This pertains to copyright infringement where others can threaten or actively sue you for copying and distributing their work.
 The fines alone are steep and can be up to $250,000 depending on the extent.

 In use for business purposes, these images do not apply for what’s called “fair use”.
-This is described more in-depth here, for when, how, and where you need permission for using another individual’s work.
+This is described more in-depth here, for when, how, and where you need permission to use another individual’s work.

 I would highly encourage reading up on this further.